 Not The Same As Greenboard

-Greenboard is a paper-backed drywall that has a light green "hospital" tint.
+Greenboard is paper-backed drywall that has a light green "hospital" tint.
 Greenboard is often used for high-moisture areas such as showers, in which the greenboard is heavily coated with bathroom-quality paint or with cement board on top.

-Greenboard is less effective at inhibiting mold than is mold resistant drywall.
+Greenboard is less effective at inhibiting mold than mold resistant drywall.
 However, greenboard is less expensive than mold resistant drywall.

 Brands and Their Compositions